Table of Contents

 - What is Shopify?

-- When should you migrate an online store to Shopify?
+- When to migrate an online store to Shopify?

 - Create a functional custom website